Description and Biology

 If one of these large spiders accidentally wanders into the garage or gets into the basement, it can be safely corralled into a jar or other container and released outside.
 These are not household pests, but should someone suffer from arachnophobia, the offending spider can be swatted or dispatched with common household insecticide aerosols.

 - Fishing Spider, Dolomedes tenebrosus.
-Anonymous.
-2017.
+Jacobs, S. 2017.
 Insect Advice from Extension.
 The Pennsylvania State University.

 - Wolf and Fishing Spiders, Description of wolf and fishing spiders.
 Anonymous.
-2017.
+2021 (reviewed).
 Iowa State University Extension and Outreach, Horticulture and Home Pest News.